SalvatoreAmaddio/Flask-API/README.md

 User might run into, preventing the application from crashing.
 In case of human error, the User can remake a request by providing the right inputs.
 Requests can be made through the website Postman.
 However, to perform some requests, the desktop version of the service has to be installed.
-Screenshots of examples will illustrate the application's functionalities and how human errors are handled.

 A database is created on the application startup, and some data are uploaded.
 This process is performed only once, meaning data will not be overwritten.
 The database has